 andOP_3

-are ignored - ignore the last output, which contains a real change transaction instead of arbitrary data.
+are ignored.
+I.e., it is P2FMS. - ignore the last output, which contains a real change transaction instead of arbitrary data.
 TODO why not just do what with the length instead?

 - the first 4 bytes are the payload length, the next 4 bytes a CRC-32 signature.
 The payload length is in particular useful because of possible granularity of transactions.
 But it is hard to understand why a CRC-32 is needed in the middle of the largest hash tree ever created by human kind!!!
 It does however have the adavantage that it allows us to more uniquely identify which transactions use the format or not.